ntsd/ntsd.github.io-old/_posts/2020-2-9-aria2-max-connections-per-server.md

 -x, --max-connection-per-server=\<NUM>

-- maximum number connections to one server.
+- maximum number of connections to one server.

 You'll see the number of connections is 64.

 ![the number of connections is 64](/img/in-post/2020-2-9-aria2-max-connections-per-server/aria.png)

-Done, Now you can use the binary file and unlock aria 2 connections limit.
+Done, Now you can use the binary file and unlock the aria 2 connections limit.

 ## references